 "You would need a driver's license and credit card for that, though"

-Oh man, I felt like such a fool! =p
+Oh man, I felt like such a damn fool! :p

 Hollywood Video would, many years later, get a Game Crazy hub.
-The Hollywood Video that I used to frequent in the mid 90s STILL stands.
-Just last year, I stopped by and picked up a bunch of SNES games (see Resurrection for more)
+The Hollywood Video that I used to frequent in the mid 1990s STILL stands.
+Just last year, I stopped by and picked up a load of Super Nintendo games (see Resurrection for more)

 In fact, of this list, this is the ONLYoriginal store to pass Darwin's theory